Be a mental illness first responder

 - Aggressive behaviours

-This course has been widely evaluated in research trials conducted by MHFA Australia and independent organisations.
+Proven to work, this course has been widely evaluated in research trials conducted by MHFA Australia and independent organisations.

 These evaluations consistently show that participants who complete the course have: